GulgDev/Lux/docs/_pages/grammar.md

 To define rule simply do this:

 {% highlight lbnf %}
-rule name = expression
+rule-name = expression
 {% endhighlight %}

-Rule name must only contain letters, digits and underscores:
+Rule name must only contain letters, digits, hyphens and underscores:
 {% highlight lbnf %}
-first_valid_rule_name
+first-valid-rule-name
-invalid rule name
+invalid $rule name&
-2nd_valid_rule_name
+2nd-valid-rule-name
 {% endhighlight %}

 ### Root rule

 To define root rule (rule that will be used to match the whole input) use !:
 {% highlight lbnf %}
-!root rule name = expression
+!root-rule-name = expression
 {% endhighlight %}
 Rule name can be only defined **once**!